-he hook on the glove box can be folded out when the glove box is open.
-You can then close the glove box and hang items ne hook. on
+The hook on the glove box can be folded out when the glove box is open.
+You can then close the glove box and hang items on the hook.

 12.2.
 Boot space and storage

 The boot can be configured to accommodate cargo of different shapes and sizes.